podium-lib/proxy/README.md

 Exposes a single metric called `podium_proxy_request` which includes `podlet` and `proxy` meta fields.

 Please see the [@metrics/client](https://www.npmjs.com/package/@metrics/client) module for full documentation.

-### .middleware()

-Middleware that mounts the proxy on a Connect middleware compatible HTTP server.

 ### .dump()